ReactiveX/RxAndroid/README.md

 This module adds the minimum classes to RxJava that make writing reactive components in Android applications easy and hassle-free.
-More specifically, it provides a `Scheduler` that schedules on the main UI thread or any given `Handler`.
+More specifically, it provides a `Scheduler` that schedules on the main thread or any given `Looper`.

 ## Communication